csiz/hextech-mecha-hand/24driver/readme.md

 Communication with the components is done via the first I2C line for the display, pressure sensors, gyro, and PWM controls.
 Serial interface for position and current measurements.

 External interface via WiFi; with a websocket API.
-Wired interface possible but not yet implemented are the second I2C line, and the USB connection.
+Wired interface possible through I2C, or USB connection, but not yet implemented.

 Main copper power line has width enough to dissipate 10A continuously.
 And each motor driver has a cutoff set to 2A per.
 The minimum voltage for the motor drivers is 6.5V and the ESP32 can be powered